PixuetuValley/amuravela.com/content/english/authors/anton-de-la-colona.md

 +++

-En el año 1946, tras haber estado suspendida desde el año 1902, se repuso L'Amuravela sin la presencia de San Pedro.
-Antón de la Colona fue el primero que la inauguró.
-Fue el recitador y autor del sermón, con ayuda de Elvira Bravo.
+In 1946, after having been suspended since 1902, L'Amuravela was revived without the presence of San Pedro.
+Antón de la Colona was the first to inaugurate it.
+He was the reciter and author of the sermon, with the help of Elvira Bravo.

-Según palabras de Juan Luis Alvarez Bravo "Totó" : "Mi madre Elvira Bravo, hizo L'Amuravela desde el año 1946 y ayudó a Antón de la Colona que fue quien la hizo ese año, por cierto, en castellano.
-La hizo Antón de la Colona, mi madre la corrigió, no en ideas, sino en la parte técnica, en cuestión de rimas, etc.".
+In the words of Juan Luis Alvarez Bravo "Totó": "My mother Elvira Bravo, made L'Amuravela since 1946 and helped Antón de la Colona who was the one who made it that year, by the way, in Spanish.
+Antón de la Colona made it, my mother corrected it, not in ideas, but in the technical part, in terms of rhymes, etc.